neondatabase/website/content/docs/data-types/date-and-time.md

 **Filtering on date/time values**

-We can query to find all sessions scheduled for a specific date:
+You can find all sessions scheduled for a specific date using a query like this:

 ```sql
 SELECT session_title, start_time